 This pickup fitted to a Kay mandolin was manufactured by Kay.

-These three pickup types found on a number of Japanese guitars may have been manufactured by Teisco.
+The three pickup types above, found on a number of Japanese guitars, may have been manufactured by Teisco.
 The combination of gold-filled slots and pole openings could lead to mistaken identity as DeArmond items.

 This Japanese pickup is reminiscent of the DeArmond S-Grille and D-Grille pickups.